search icon

 Table of Contents

-I just hate the library.
-I know it is quiet, but my university libraries (UCL) are just constantly packed and finding a seat to study or just have lunch anywhere on campus is a pain.
+Every London university has one or several fantastic libraries that are designed to provide a study space for their students.
+Some seasoned London alumni, however, aren’t fans!
+Sure, the library is well-stocked with reading material and often quiet, but they can also be very busy.
+Many find their university constantly packed, and that finding a seat to study or just have lunch is a pain.
 But fret not, over the years, I have found a few places in and around UCL that are perfect to study or catch a breather in between classes.
+Whether you’re a UCL student or in the city for another reason, read on to discover the best free study spots in London.

-Just off UCLH, there is the Wellcome museum, which is one of the best study places that has often just the right amount of ambient noise and great study spaces.
-The best place to work in the Wellcome collection is definitely the reading room; from bean bags to long tables and individual tables, it is the perfect place to study whether you like to work in a group or alone.
+Just off UCLH, there is the Wellcome Collection, which is one of the best study places that has often just the right amount of ambient noise and great study spaces.
+The best place to work in the Wellcome Collection is definitely the reading room.
+From bean bags to long tables and individual tables, it is the perfect place to study whether you like to work in a group or alone.
 If you would like somewhere less quiet or somewhere you can chat, the cafe at the entrance is the perfect place for you.
-They even give out free drink coupons at the Freshers’ fair so keep an eye out for them!
+They even give out free drink coupons at the Freshers’ fair, so keep an eye out for them!

-Right opposite the main UCL entract is the Grant Museum of Zoology.
-It is a small quirky museum with a variety of animal artefacts that will definitely brighten up your day.
+Right opposite the main UCL entrance is the Grant Museum of Zoology.
+It is a small, quirky museum with a variety of animal artefacts that will definitely brighten up your day.
 From UCL’s token jar of moles to a stuffed chicken, the museum has the perfect atmosphere and nice large table right smack in the middle perfect for studying or reading.

-It’s relatively quiet most of the time and being able to browse the collection of artefacts or even adopt a specimen would definitely be the best break from a long day of studying!
+It’s relatively quiet most of the time and being able to browse the collection of artefacts or even adopt a specimen would be a fantastic break from a long day of studying.

 Store Street Espresso – Great Coffee!

 If you like ambient coffee shop noises, this would be perfect for you.
-While small, Store Street Espresso is perfectly cozy with the cutest window seats that are absolutely perfect to get you in the zone.
-While they might be busy during lunch time, late afternoon past the lunch crowd is often the best time to go!
+While small, Store Street Espresso is perfectly cosy with the cutest window seats that are absolutely perfect to get you in the zone.
+While they might be busy during lunchtime, late afternoon past the lunch crowd is often the best time to go!

 Waterstones